bit-hack/dxemu/readme.md

 ## Using DXEMU

-- Unzip the latest DLL files from the release folder into the same folder as your games executable
+- Unzip the latest DLL files from the "release" folder into the same folder as your games executable

 ## Features